jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 * Originally a German company Linux Distro [started in 1994](https://www.suse.com/company/history/ "History of SUSE Linux")
   * SUSE is an acronym meaning: "*Software und System-Entwicklung*” (software and systems development)
 * [openSUSE Linux](https://www.opensuse.org "openSUSE Linux") is a community-driven version of SUSE and released in 2004.
-* In 2006 Microsoft and SUSE announce interoperability agreement
+* In 2006 Microsoft and SUSE announce an interoperability agreement (Patent Lawsuit Protection)
 * SUSE was responsible for working to port the Linux kernel to 64 bit architecture in 2000
 * Major partner for deploying SAP
-* Owns Rancher -- an Enterprise Kubernetes Management Platform
+* Owns RancherOS -- an Enterprise Kubernetes Management Platform

 #### Intel Clear Linux